LWJGL/lwjgl3/doc/README.txt

 		* src/util

 Module: Templates
-	Description: The source code Generator and the templates it uses to defined the native bindings.
+	Description: The source code Generator and the templates it uses to define the native bindings.
 	Module Dependencies: Core
 	Library Dependencies: Kotlin runtime
 	Structure: